nellymaw/pilates-4-life/README.md

 - ## Content
--Text for website was taken from:
+-information for the project was taken from:

 "https://en.wikipedia.org/wiki/Pilates"